barryclark/jekyll-now/_posts/2016-11-29-legal_document_cross_references.md

 The first Innodata web service allows annotating cross references to law and rule books inside legal documents.

-The Machine Learning engine behind the scene is a Deep Neural Network trained on a few public collections of rules such as X and Y.
+The Machine Learning engine behind the scene is a Deep Neural Network trained on a few public collections of legal documents.

 ## Authentication